Welcome to the Podcast Book Club

 Podcast Jam

-The PBC’s Podcast Jam is a collaborative event running from early February to May for anyone interested in creating an audio drama, both prior creators and newcomers to podcasting.
-Inspired by game jam events, teams of writers, voice actors, editors and artists will collaborate to create the pilot episode of a fiction podcast from start to finish within one month.
+The PBC’s Podcast Jam is a collaborative event running annually for anyone interested in creating an audio drama.
+Inspired by game jam events, teams of writers, voice actors, editors and artists will collaborate to create the pilot episode of a fiction podcast from start to finish in one month.
 A week each is dedicated to planning, writing, recording and editing of the episodes.We know that, while the barrier of entry for podcasting is low, it can still be intimidating to jump into a show alone without any experience in the field.
-Thus, we hope this event will encourage new folks to try their hand at creating in a relatively low-stress, community-based environment, alongside giving current podcasters a fun change of pace from their ongoing shows.
-Though only a pilot will be created for the jam, participants are welcome and encouraged to continue their show beyond the event if so desired (we would love to have some new shows to keep up with!)
+Thus, we hope this event will encourage new folks to try their hand at creating in a relatively low-stress, community-based environment.

 Participant Guidelines